 The strong nuclear force is one of the four fundamental forces of nature, responsible for holding the nucleus together.
 It is an attractive force that acts between protons and neutrons, overcoming the electrostatic repulsion between the positively charged protons.
 The strong nuclear force is short-range, meaning it only acts over very small distances, on the order of the size of the nucleus.

 The binding energy is the energy required to separate a nucleus into its individual protons and neutrons.
-It represents the energy equivalent of the mass defect, which is the difference between the mass of the nucleus and the sum of the masses of its constituent nucleons.
+And it represents the energy equivalent of the mass defect, which is the difference between the mass of the nucleus and the sum of the masses of its constituent nucleons.
 A higher binding energy per nucleon indicates a more stable nucleus.
 The binding energy per nucleon varies across the periodic table, with the highest values observed for elements around iron (Fe), indicating that iron is among the most stable elements.

 Trends and Latest Developments